jean-rodrigues/Project2-Getting-Cleaning-Data/CodeBook.md

 - activityID, ranging from 1 to 6;
 - label, related or same as activityID, but with a more meaningful description: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.

+Our final data set is:
+- 180 rows
+- 88 variables